pelithne/azure-voting-app-workload-identity/instructions.md

 ## Deploy app with Workload Identity

+During this activity you will:

+* Create an Azure Container Registry (or use an existing one)
-* Activate OIDC issuer on AKS cluster
+* Activate OIDC issuer on AKS cluster (or create a new cluster with OIDC activated)
 * Create an Azure Key Vault and secret.
-* Create an Azure Active Directory (Azure AD) workload identity and  Kubernetes service account.
+* Create an Azure Active Directory (Azure AD) managed identity
-* Configure the managed identity for token federation.
+* Connect the MI to a Kubernetes service account with token federation
-* Deploy the workload and verify authentication with the workload identity.
+* Deploy a workload and verify authentication to keyvault with the workload identity

+First, lets create a few environment variables, for ease of use

 ````
 export RESOURCE_GROUP="app-rg"